I’m something of a homebody. I work at home. I like being at home. I’m not really introverted, just lazy.

 Have you ever seen that “optical illusion” drawing where if you look at it one way it’s a pretty lady, and if you look at it another, it’s an old woman?
 Which is the “real” or “right” way to look at the picture?
 Either one is entirely legit.

 Likewise, there often isn’t one “right” way to look at the things that happen in your life.
 Much of what is “true” about a situation is up to you, and there are typically several equally valid ways to see something.

-Given this fact, it’s obviously most beneficial to come at things from a frame of reference that avoids fueling the negative emotions that lead to dejection, anxiety, and frustration and stymy growth and action, and instead cultivate one which facilitates positive emotions that work towards resilience and keep you moving forward.
+Given this fact, it’s obviously most beneficial to come at things from a frame of reference that avoids fueling the negative emotions and negative thoughts that lead to dejection, anxiety, and frustration and stymy growth and action, and instead cultivate one which facilitates positive emotions that work towards building resilience to keep you moving forward.

 How to Reframe for Resilience

 So how do you go about changing your beliefs/perspective about something?